timm/gold/src/csv.md

 # CSV Reader

 Standard GAWK can read simple comma seperated files.
-But what about CSV files with
+But what about CSV files with:

 - comments, that should be stripped away?
 - blank lines, that should be skipped?
 - spurious white space, that should be deleted?
 - records that break over multiple lines?

 For example, here is a csv file where the first record is really `name,age,shoesize`, there are comments and new lines and white space to ignore, and the last record is split over multiple lines.

         name,     # clients name
         age,      # posint, 0..120